George-R-Heath/Mat-SimAFM/README.md

 Without the ‘Bioinformatics Toolbox’ 3D coordinates can be read using ‘load .txt, .csv…’ button

 ## App Installation:
-1. Download the entire Simulation AFM app folder
+1. Download the .mlappinstall file
-2. Open Mat SimAFM.mlappinstall and install the app to MATLAB
+2. Open .mlappinstall and install the app to MATLAB
-3. Open Mat SimAFM from the app list within MATLAB
+3. Open the app from the app list within MATLAB

 ## For code only version:
 1. Run ‘Mat_SimAFM_code_only.m’ in MATLAB editor.